Grassy Narrows First Nation

-Asubpeeschoseewagong First Nation (also known as Grassy Narrows First Nation or the Asabiinyashkosiwagong Nitam-Anishinaabeg in the Ojibwe language) is an Ojibwe First Nations band government who inhabit northern Kenora in Ontario, Canada.
+Grassy Narrows First Nation (also known as Asubpeeschoseewagong First Nation or the Asabiinyashkosiwagong Nitam-Anishinaabeg in the Ojibwe language) is an Ojibwe First Nations band government who inhabit northern Kenora in Ontario, Canada.
 Their landbase is the 4145 ha English River 21 Indian Reserve.
 It has a registered population of 1,595 as of October 2019, of which the on-reserve population was 971.
 As of October 2023, the community had a registered population of 1,608.
 They are a signatory to Treaty 3.

 Overview of environmental disaster

-Generations of Grassy Lakes continue to suffer from the physical, social, and economic costs of the discharge of approximately ten tons of mercury into the Wabigoon River between 1962 and 1970 by the Dryden pulp and paper mill, 100 km upstream of Grassy Narrows, poisoning the water and the fish—the staple food of the Grassy Narrows First Nations.
+Generations of Grassy Narrows residents continue to suffer from the physical, social, and economic costs of the discharge of approximately ten tons of mercury into the Wabigoon River between 1962 and 1970 by the Dryden pulp and paper mill, 100 km upstream of Grassy Narrows, poisoning the water and the fish—the staple food of the Grassy Narrows First Nations.

 The community was under a long-term drinking water advisory from about 2013 through October 2020, when it was lifted.

 In the spring of 2020 the federal government reached an agreement with Grassy Narrows to "build a $20 million clinic for those suffering from mercury poisoning".